-For each species, the planting Guide lists: • life-form/'habit' (climber, herb,
+For each species, the planting Guide lists:

-- shrub or tree) and height (m). the vegetation type in which they - naturally occur flower colour and flowering season - growth requirements (sun/shade, - insect groups that may visit each plant and the floral reward (pollen and/or nectar).
+- life-form/'habit' (climber, herb, shrub or tree) and height (m). - the vegetation type in which they naturally occur - flower colour and flowering season - growth requirements (sun/shade, moist/dry) - insect groups that may visit each plant and the floral reward (pollen and/or nectar).

 The coloured bars indicate the flowering months for each species.
 Darker shading denotes the peak flowering period, with a lighter shading for non-peak flowering months.
-Flowering dates may differ between regions and seasons, particularly for non-peak times, if your local climate is consistently warmer or cooler than average, with earlier or available from retail or wholesale nurseries or native plant growers, and suppliers and plant growers listed online.
-See the reverse of the Guide for details.
+Flowering dates may differ between regions and seasons, particularly for non-peak times, if your local climate is consistently warmer or cooler than average, with earlier or later flowering.